GoogleChromeLabs/view-transitions-mock/README.md

 # View Transitions Mock

-Mock support for `document.startViewTransition` in browsers with no support.
+Mock support for Same-Document View Transitions in browsers with no support.

 ## Overview

-This library mocks `document.startViewTransition` along with `document.activeViewTransition` and `ViewTransition.transitionRoot`.
-With the mock installed, you can safely call `document.startViewTransition()` – and rely on its promises and what not – without it throwing an error in browsers that have no support for it.

-This way, you don’t need to sprinkle `if (document.startViewTransition) …` checks throughout your code.
+View Transitions Mock is a robust JavaScript implementation of Same-Document View Transitions (including View Transition Types).
+It is not a polyfill, as it doesn't replicate the pseudo-tree or the animations from View Transitions.
+Instead, it mocks support for `document.startViewTransition`, `document.activeViewTransition`, `ViewTransition.transitionRoot` and `ViewTransitionTypeSet`.
+This allows you to write modern, standard-compliant Same-Document View Transitions code for _any_ browser, including those without support for `document.startViewTransition` or View Transition Types.

+Once [registered](#usage), stop sprinkling `if (document.startViewTransition)` guards across your codebase and, instead, safely call the API, handle its promises, and manage View Transition Types as if they were natively supported.

 - Without `view-transitions-mock`:

     ```javascript
     document.querySelector('button').addEventListener('click', async () => {
-      if (document.startViewTransition) {
+      if (document.startViewTransition && ("types" in ViewTransition?.prototype)) {
         document.querySelector('#thing').style.viewTransitionName = 'the-thing';
-        const t = document.startViewTransition(updateTheDOM);
+        const t = document.startViewTransition({
+          update: updateTheDOM,
+          types: ['slide', 'from-left']
+        });
         await t.finished;
         document.querySelector('#thing').style.viewTransitionName = '';
       } else {